makevoid/flask-todo-app/Readme.md

 Then visit http://localhost:3000

+### Reset

+Delete is not currently implemented, to flush redis open the cli via:

+    redis-cli

+Then issue a `flushdb` command:

+    flushdb

+All your todos will be deleted.

 ### Production

 I recommend to set up `waitress`, `uvicorn` or another production-grade server if you plan to finish/improve and host the final application.